lcordes/bci/README.md

-# Demo pipeline for a BCI controlled 2D game.
+# Pipeline for a BCI controlled 2D game.

 ## Setup
 - First, install the necessary requirements (preferably in a virtual environment):